 There’s nothing more iconic Australia than Uluru.
 Australia’s most well-known landmark is also the world’s largest monolith.
 Sitting at 1141 feet high in Australia’s “Red Centre”, it is an incredibly sacred site to Indigenous Australians.
 It’s best seen at sunrise and sunset, when Uluru glows in the changing light.

+There are so many things to do at Uluru.
 You can camp nearby to Uluru, dine under the stars with Uluru as a beautiful backdrop, or see her from the air in a helicopter.

 Ride the Ghan